This page is designed to answer the following questions:

 Confrontational situations often call for us to make ‘on-the-spot’ risk assessments to reduce risks.

 These are quick risk assessments where we scan the environment and the situation for any potential risks and do what we reasonably can to remove them.
 For example, if an individual is becoming aggravated and you notice a pair of scissors on the table, you may decide it is best to put them away.
-Or if an individual is being verbally abusive towards you, you may decide the best action is to remove the target of their anger (yourself) from the situation and move to another room.
+Or if an individual is being verbally abusive towards you, you may decide the best action is to remove the target of their anger (yourself) from the situation and go to another room.

 If an individual regularly displays behaviour that challenges, they should have documented risk assessments as part of their care plan, which will advise staff about how to manage and reduce the risks both proactively and reactively.

 If you feel you are unable to manage a confrontational situation, you should seek advice and guidance from your manager who will recommend the best course of action.
 You may also obtain support from your co-workers, especially those that are experienced in working with that particular individual.

 Your employer will have agreed ways of working (policies and procedures) for reporting confrontations.

 It usually means filling in a form.
 Your employer may have a generic form that is used for incidents, accidents and confrontations or may have a dedicated form for confrontations.
 ABC forms may also be used – these record what happened before the confrontation (Antecedent), what happened during the confrontation (Behaviour) and what happened after the confrontation (Consequence).

-No matter what format you use, you should try to include as much detail as possible in the record, ensure it is accurate, legible, up-to-date and complete and is factual (e.g. states only facts and not your own feelings or opinions).
+No matter which format you use, you should try to include as much detail as possible in the record, ensure it is accurate, legible, up-to-date and complete and factual (e.g. states only facts and not your own feelings or opinions).
 You will need to specify where the confrontation happened, who was involved and if there were any witnesses.
 You should also ensure it is signed and dated.